 It begins with the loss of equilibrium.
-Your brain feels like it’s unmooring from your skull, melting into fluid, as the room spins around you.
-Your hearing, too, struggles to keep its grip on reality.
-If these signals accurately represent the short-circuiting that’s going on in the wiring that is your brain, you then sense nothing at all, and you won’t until you regain consciousness.
+Your brain feels like it’s unmooring from your skull, melting into fluid; the room spins around you.
+Your hearing, too, struggles to maintain its grip on reality.
+If these signals accurately represent the short-circuiting that’s going on within the wiring that is your brain, you then sense nothing at all, and you won’t until you regain consciousness.

 You wake in a pool of urine.
 It’s wet and warm underneath you, or cool if it’s been awhile.
 During these first conscious moments, you cannot cognitively put words to your name, nor the day, nor the month, nor your location.
 And so when you’re asked questions, even the most basic questions, your response is that you don’t know.
 But you do know the people you love, and you’re comforted if they are there.

 As you embrace your foggy cognizance, you are sleepy, very sleepy, and you should be.
-Your brain just ran a five minute marathon.
+Your brain just ran a four minute marathon.
 It has nothing left to spend.
 Your body, too, has thrashed and pushed and contracted and contorted until it burned every ounce of fuel it had in reserve.
-Left with nothing, barely even thought, your bewilderment turns to calm.
-You fall asleep.
+Left with nothing, barely even thought, your bewilderment turns to calm, and you sleep.
 You wake an hour or two later feeling as if you have never before experienced such complete and perfect rest.
 You have never felt better.

 I was nine-years-old when I had my first grand mal seizure.
 It was Chicago, 1970, at a Holiday Inn.
-My last memories are of a hamburger delivered by room service, the desk mirror mounted on the wall before me, and the feel of the biting winter air brushing against my skin as my parents unloaded the car.
+My last memories are of a hamburger delivered by room service, the desk mirror mounted on the wall before me, and the feel of the biting winter air brushing against my skin.

 I awoke in an ambulance.
-My mother was crouching beside me.
-She held my hand as the sirens wailed and I heard my detached voice screaming, “Am I in Hell?!
+My mother was crouched beside me.
+She held my hand as the sirens wailed and I heard my detached voice scream, “Am I in Hell?!
 Is this Hell?!”

-The seizure followed a day after my doctor changed my massive dose of prednisone and a week after my weakened body stumbled and slammed my head against a garage’s unforgiving concrete floor.
+The seizure followed a day after my doctor changed my massive dose of prednisone, a week after my body, severely weakened by disease, stumbled and slammed head first onto a garage’s unforgiving concrete floor.
 My doctor said he didn’t know if it was one of those two events or my newly diagnosed autoimmune disorder, dermatomyositis, that caused my epilepsy.
 It didn’t matter.
 That seizure and the ones that followed, as much as my soon-to-be confinement to a wheelchair, would control my family’s life through my teens into early adulthood, not because the seizures were daily, but because their threat was.

 ‟Auras” sound spiritual.
 But to an epileptic like I had become, they were the precursor.
-Auras signified that I was on the cusp of a seizure and they sent me fleeing to a space free of triggers.
-My flights became so common that we – my mother, my father, myself – developed an order: I closed my eyes and crawled into my head, attempted to tune out every stimuli; Daddy silenced the TV; Mother rushed my wheelchair into my bedroom.
+Auras signified that I was on the cusp of a seizure and sent me fleeing to a space free of triggers.
+My flights became so common that we – my mother, my father, myself – developed an order: I closed my eyes and crawled into my head, attempted to tune out every stimuli as Daddy silenced the TV and Mother rushed my wheelchair into my bedroom.

-Mother pulled the top covers down; Daddy lifted me onto the sheet; she pulled the window shades tightly shut (even the smallest gape in the curtain was an opening for light and a cause for panic); he left for the bathroom; she sat by my side and whispered that she was near; he returned with a cool damp washcloth that she placed over my eyes to remove light’s final opportunity.
-Then we waited.
+Mother pulled the top covers down, and Daddy lifted me onto the sheet; she pulled the window shades tightly shut (even the smallest gape in the curtain was an opening for light and a cause for panic), and Daddy left for the bathroom; she sat by my side and whispered that she was near; he returned with a cool damp washcloth that she placed over my eyes to remove light’s final opportunity.
+We waited.

 I was on the bed.
 Mother sat on a chair beside me.
 Daddy remained on his feet, reclined against a wall, watching.
-I shushed every utterance as I dived deep into the protective void of isolation.
+I shushed every utterance and dived deep into the protective void of isolation.